 Due to success in that position, he was promoted to take command of the US advisory effort in the volatile province of Helmand.
 Shortly after arrival in Helmand, he was promoted in rank from Major to Lt.
 Colonel.
 In addition to command of US advisory teams, he was the senior American working with the United Kingdom senior staff.
 Upon return from Afghanistan, he published the book “Articles from War,”a memoir of his experiences and thoughts in Afghanistan.

 He is currently an attorney/partner with Horger and Connor, LLC in Orangeburg, South Carolina where he is rated AV Preeminent, the highest ethics and ability rating for lawyers in the United States.
 His wife of over 20 years, Susan, is an Ob/Gyn physician in Orangeburg, where they are both raising their three children: Peyton, Brenna and Will.
-Bill is Chairman of the Board at Orangeburg Christian Academy and serves as the Senior Instructor/State coordinator for the Command and General Staff Officers' Course (ILE) in South Carolina.
+Bill is the former Chairman of the Board at Orangeburg Christian Academy and currently serves as the Senior Instructor/State coordinator for the Command and General Staff Officers' Course (ILE) in South Carolina.